rse-ops/tutorial-actions/README.md

 These actions support creation of a RADIUSS Tutorial.

 ## ❓️ Frequently Asked Questions ❓️

 ### What is a tutorial?

 A tutorial is a lab notebook (or similar environment) that can be requested by a user to try out software.
-By way of providing metadata and assets in a predictibly organized version-controlled format, we can easily deploy tutorials.
+By way of providing metadata and assets in a predictibly organized version-controllued format, we can easily deploy tutorials.

 ### What is a tutorial repository?